Flames score 3 power-play goals, beat Stars 5-1 - WHIZ News

-DALLAS (AP) — Matthew Tkachuk, Sean Monahan and Mikael Backlund scored power-play goals and the Calgary Flames beat the Dallas Stars 5-1 on Sunday night.
+Matthew Tkachuk, Sean Monahan and Mikael Backlund scored power-play goals and Calgary beat the Stars 5-1.

 Tkachuk’s 14th goal of the season broke a 1-1 tie in the second period.
 Monahan also scored in the second.
 Backlund’s goal in the third period preceded a short-handed, empty-net goal by Derek Ryan.

+“(Lindholm’s) an easy guy to play with,” he said.
+“He can make some great plays, too.”

-The three power-play goals were the most for Calgary in a game this season, and the most allowed by Dallas.
+The three power-play goals were also the most allowed by the Stars’ penalty killers this season.

+“Our penalty kill has won us a lot of games.
+It cost us a game tonight,” Dallas interim coach Rick Bowness said, “but it wasn’t the only reason we lost tonight.
+We scored one goal.”

+The Stars were without key penalty killers for four of Calgary’s five power plays.
+Mattias Janmark didn’t play after the first period because of a lower-body injury and other penalty killers were in the penalty box for two goals.

 Flames goalie David Rittich made 26 saves and picked up his first career assist on Backlund’s goal.